 - A Ph.D in Meteorology, Atmospheric Science, or similar is required; a research focus in the field of NWP with emphasis on ensemble-based DA methods is a strong plus

-- 4+ years as a senior scientist including a leadership role is preferred
+- 3+ years as a senior scientist is preferred, added leadership experience a plus

 - 2+ years experience developing and supporting operational NWP systems (or components) is highly desirable

-- Leadership experience and a deep understanding and experience with the Weather Research and Forecasting (WRF) model and the Gridpoint Statistical Interpolation (GSI) data assimilation (DA) system and/or the WRF DA (WRFDA) system is required
+- Deep understanding and experience with the Weather Research and Forecasting (WRF) model and the Gridpoint Statistical Interpolation (GSI) data assimilation (DA) system and/or the WRF DA (WRFDA) system is required

 - Experience and/or extensive familiarity with the Model for Prediction Across Scales (MPAS)

 - Strong background in developing and supporting NWP systems in an operational setting